The Lot Examination (Feasibility Study)

 It does not make a difference whether you buy to build your own home or simply make an investment: a professional examination should always be done - no matter how inexpensive the lot might be!
 Involve a surveyor to know it all!

-In general we are able to verify most of the information by means of the city's own geographical information system (GIS):
+In general we are able to verify most of the information by means of the city's own geographical information system (GIS) and its interactive map system (IMS) like:

 Zoning (can you erect the type of building that you planned for)